ironically voted as social justice warrior of the year by a well known right wing group

 - Eshe Kiama Zuri (on full spectrum community care)

 I am a doula trained with Abuela Doulas and can offer postnatal support with a focus on using this skill to support the Black birthing community as well as disabled, LGBTQIAP+, sex working, asylum seeker/ refugee/ migrant, working class and other marginalised birthing communities.
-My doula website Body Of Wata and birthing and abortion doula skills, will be coming soon.

 ""Over the past few years I have attended several events Eshe has organised and we recently engaged in a live conversation around Race and the Criminal Justice System.
 I am consistently impressed by their indeterminable hunger for justice, broadness of their activist knowledge, and unstoppable ability to create engaging and accessible content”